(This page is updated from time to time as Google changes things and info below is current as of May 2022.)

 C) How to Get More Results or If the Results are Inconclusive

 At this point you may have enough info and be satisfied, congrats your search is complete!
-However, if you want more info, or you need to provide Google with some additional context in the form of text to have it search better, here is what you need to do:
+However, if you want more info, or you need to provide Google with some additional context in the form of text to have it search better, here are some things you can try:

-1) The button at the top of the left pane that says “Find image source” and the “Didn’t find what you were looking for?…”
+1) Click the button at the top of the left pane that says “Find image source”

 2) Remember earlier we talked about the white frame around the original image in the left pane?
 You can actually resize that and have a different amount of the picture selected.
 This will give Google more information to base the search on and you may get better results.
 It’s a simple drag and it will automatically update the results on the right pane based on what you select, pretty cool tool!